Odd Toric Code in a tilted field: Higgs-confinement multicriticality, spontaneous self-duality symmetry breaking, and valence bond solids: Discussion and summary

 In this work, we mapped out the intricate phase diagram of the odd $\mathbb{Z}_2$ Ising-gauge theory.
 Most notably, our numerical results suggest the presence of an exotic multicritical point along the self-dual line, where the two continuous XY$^*$ transitions associated with Higgs and confinement intersect.
 At this critical point, the simultaneous condensation of $e$ and $m$ particles is accompanied by the formation of a columnar valence bond solid and spontaneous breaking of the $\mathbb{Z}_2$ electric-magnetic duality.

 A natural question is how to identify the long-wavelength field theory description and associated universal properties of the putative multicritical point.
-Ref.~\cite{moon2012} analyzed a related microscopic model in which a bound state of $e$ and $m$ particles becomes critical.
-Using a duality argument, the authors deduced that the critical theory belongs to the universality class of a free massless Dirac fermion.
+Refs.~\cite{jian_2017,dumitrescu_2026} analyzed related models enriched by a self-dual symmetry and presenting a similar phase diagram topology.
+The authors suggested that the multicritical point belongs to the universality class of Higgs-Yukawa-QED.
 The emergent $U(1)$ symmetry of the condensing $e$ and $m$ particles, combined with their non-trivial semionic mutual statistics, points toward a theory of two complex scalar fields coupled via a mutual Chern-Simons term, as explored in Ref.~\cite{Geraedts_2013}.
-Developing numerical probes to assess the relevance of these scenarios to our model and possible extensions remains an outstanding challenge.
+Developing numerical probes to assess the relevance of these scenarios to our model, extract related critical data, and explore possible extensions remains an outstanding challenge.

 Recent advances in numerical methodologies may enable access to larger system sizes, approaching the thermodynamic limit.
 In particular, infinite projected entangled pair states (iPEPS) have been successfully applied to extract ground state properties and the FM order parameter in the even Fradkin--Shenker model \cite{xu2024critical}, suggesting that similar methods could prove valuable for studying the odd sector considered here.
 Approaches based on neural quantum states (NQS) \cite{Carleo_2017,Bohrdt_2024,kufel2024} also hold promise for reliable ground state optimization on lattice sizes beyond the reach of DMRG-based methods.
 Applying these techniques to the present model could provide a more precise characterization of the critical behavior and shed further light on the nature of the multicritical point.